KarenJF/deeplearing_nlp/c2_nlp_with_probabilistic_models/week1/README.md

+**NOTE:**

+This repository is based on week 1 of **Natural Language Processing with Probabilistic Models** course on Coursera.
+Figures below credits goes to the course copy right.

-## How to build a simple Autocorrect System
+## Part 1: How to build a simple Autocorrect System
 In this folder, I built a simple but still good enough autocorrect system to correct misspelled words.

 ### What is Autocorrect:
 It’s an application that changes misspelled words into the correct ones.